1to1 Program and other ICT information

 Please include your name, contact, and childs name within the email: 1to1@seabrook.vic.edu.au

-Used Apple MacBook Air's in excellent working order, manufactured around 2018 or 2019 are usually priced from $400 and represent the best value for money (if in perfect working order, with a healthy battery).
+Used Apple MacBook Air's in excellent working order, manufactured around 2020 can be priced from $400 and represents the best value for money (if in perfect working order, with a healthy battery).
 You don't need a brand-new device to enable your child to participate successfully within our MacBook 1to1 Program.
 Apple MacBook's if looked after can perform well in primary and secondary schools for many years, and often get passed down to younger siblings.
-They're durable, light weight, fast, relatively secure, and perfectly suited to schools.
+They're durable, light weight, fast, relatively secure, APP friendly, and perfectly suited to schools.
+We can now even allocate many iPad APPs onto "M Series" MacBooks if required.
 Many of our current (and exited) students are still using older devices purchased new eight to ten years ago, a couple even longer.
 Our Year 6 families leaving Seabrook Primary School at the end of the year, sometimes want to on-sell their child's device.
-If you know of any family leaving, they may be interested in selling their child's device to you (preferably 2019 or newer).
+If you know of any family leaving, they may be interested in selling their child's device to you (preferably 2020 or newer).
 If buying used, check that the keys are working/pressing down properly (not feeling crunchy) or loose, that the hinge is tight and the screen doesn't fall backwards if opened upright, and that there is no visible damage to the charger cord or external ports on the side of the device.
 You should NOT hear a loud fan (whooshing) noise if turned on.
 If required, the school ICT department may be able to check over any device prior to purchase, but can't necessarily check battery or internal condition (without permission from the seller prior).

 Families are responsible for backing up any required files and photos, online documents, signing out of iCloud/or Apple ID (if signed in), and handing the device to the school for factory resetting and removal from our systems before leaving Seabrook Primary School.
 Any device NOT returned before leaving, will need to be returned to the school at your own cost.
 We need 1-2 days with the device before your child's last day.